gcallah/SoftwareEngineering/md/chap2.md

 * **Validation**
 * **Evolution**

 In this chapter, we will explain three software processes that can be visualized as a model.
+Note that in practice, development will most likely not solely follow one model; instead it will use a mixture of some elements from each model.